ESPN taking Rachel Nichols off its NBA programming - KESQ

 Nichols, who has more than a year remaining on her contract, has been an integral part of ESPN’s NBA coverage since she returned to the network in 2016.
 “The Jump” started in February that year and went from airing only during the season to a nearly year-round fixture.
 She also was the sideline reporter for most of ESPN’s top national games this season.

-Nichols came under fire, though, after a New York Times report on July 4 detailed critical comments she made about Taylor.
+Nichols came under fire, though, after a report by The New York Times on July 4 detailed critical comments she made about Taylor.

 Nichols, who is white, made the comments last year when she learned Taylor, who is Black, would lead the network’s studio show instead of her during the league’s restart at Walt Disney World.

-The Times’ report said the show’s crew was angry with Nichols, who apologized while hosting “The Jump.”
+The Times reported that the show’s crew was angry with Nichols, who apologized while hosting “The Jump” on July 5.
 The report also came less than three weeks before Taylor’s contract was set to expire with ESPN and after she rejected an extension.

+ESPN replaced Nichols with Malika Andrews as its sideline reporter for the NBA Finals following the report.
+The 26-year-old Andrews, who hosted “The Jump” last week while Nichols was on vacation, is expected to have a prominent role in the network’s coverage.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports